atom/atom/docs/creating-a-package.md

 Let's take a look at creating our first package.

 Atom has a command you can enter that'll create a package for you:
 `package-generator:generate`.
-Otherwise, you can hit `⌘-p`, and start typing "Package Generator."
+Otherwise, you can hit `cmd-p`, and start typing "Package Generator."
 Once you activate this package, it'll ask you for a name for your new package.
 Let's call ours _changer_.